 ‘ADDICTED’ – THE CHINESE TELEVISION SERIES

-This detailed and lengthy essay are for those who have interest in both the 2016 Chinese television series, ‘Addicted’ and the book of which the series is lifted ‘Shingyan’.
+This detailed and lengthy essay are for those who have interest in both the 2016 Chinese television series, ‘Addicted’ and the book of which the series is lifted ‘Shangyin’. (updated 2024)

-I was referred to ‘Addicted,’ not for reasons of entertainment but to understand why — in 2016 – China banned this series.
+I was referred to ‘Addicted,’ not for reasons of entertainment, but to understand why, in 2016, China banned this series.
 I expected the material to be light-on and knew it was a very low budget production, 15 episodes made for USD 759K.
-As a broadcast professional, who has produced a lot of television, I expected, despite China’s production costs being lower than in the West, that it would look like it was shot on an iPhone 3!
+As a broadcast professional, who has produced a lot of television, I expected, despite China’s lower production costs being lower than in the West, that its quality both creatively and technically would be limited.

-I was wrong though the first two episodes are ordinary before the entire series takes off like an A380!
+I was wrong though the first three episodes are ordinary, before the every element of the series takes off like-a-rocket!

-The low budget does not detract but enhances the beauty of the narrative, the direction, cinematography, art-direction, razor-sharp editing and the unique way a collection of sourced music is imbedded into the production effectively creating an additional character and dimension.
+The low budget does not detract but, oddly, enhances the beauty of the narrative, the direction, cinematography, art-direction, razor-sharp editing and the unique way a collection of sourced music is imbedded into the production effectively creating an additional character and dimension.

 Timmy Xu and Johnny Huang in their first film or series at the time there unknowns who were to become two of the biggest stars in China with crossover in markets Asia-wide in music, in film and in television.